Tracing nitrogen enrichment across cosmic time with JWST: Discussion

 Another relevant class of models invokes intermittent, non-monotonic star-formation histories coupled with galactic winds.
-For example, a dual-burst implementation was developed by \citet{kobayashi_ferrara_gnz11_2024} to explain the extremely N-enhanced system GN-z11 at $z=10.6$ \citep{bunker_gnz11_2023, cameron_gnz11_2023}, where early nitrogen excess is attributed to Wolf–Rayet (WR) enrichment \citep[see also][for an application of such a model to a $z=9.4$ galaxy]{curti_GSz9_2025}.
-Such a temporary nitrogen enhancement scenario (probing timescales of less than about 100 Myr), however, requires specific timing: WR stars emerge only within a narrow evolutionary phase shortly after a starburst, and the resulting N enrichment is short-lived \citep{kobayashi_ferrara_gnz11_2024}.
+For example, a dual-burst implementation was developed by \citet{kobayashi_ferrara_gnz11_2024} to explain the extremely N-enhanced system GN-z11 at $z=10.6$ \citep{bunker_gnz11_2023, cameron_gnz11_2023}, where early nitrogen excess is attributed to Wolf–Rayet (WR) enrichment \citep[see also][for an application of such a model to a $z=9.4$ galaxy]{Curti_gsz9_25}.
+Furthermore, direct observational signatures of WR stars -- such as broad blue and orange emission bumps -- have also been detected in several N-enhanced systems \citep[e.g.,][]{Rivera-Thorsen2024, Berg2025, Morishita2025}.
+However, such a temporary nitrogen enhancement scenario requires specific timing: WR stars, which are massive stars ($\gtrsim 25 M_{\odot}$) in a very short-lived evolutionary phase, emerge only within a few Myr after a starburst and enrich the ISM on similarly rapid timescales (e.g., \citealt{Schaerer1998, Crowther2007}).
 Although such coincidences may occur in individual systems, it is unlikely that this mechanism could operate in a coordinated way across a large galaxy sample, making it implausible as the primary driver of the systematic N/O elevation we observe.

-A similar dual-burst framework was applied by \citet{Bhattacharya25} to reproduce the abundance patterns of low-redshift (\,<\,$z$\,>\,=\,0.1), nitrogen-enriched, low-metallicity galaxies observed in DESI.
+A similar dual-burst framework was applied by \citet{Bhattacharya26} to reproduce the abundance patterns of low-redshift (\,<\,$z$\,>\,=\,0.1), nitrogen-enriched, low-metallicity galaxies observed in DESI.
 We note that, contrary to \citet{kobayashi_ferrara_gnz11_2024}, in this case the observed N/O enhancement is a consequence of the combined effect of delayed N-enrichment from AGB stars and strong outflows occurring after the second burst of star-formation (which follows a gas accretion episode that significantly diluted the metallicity of the system), while the fast N-enhancement from WR stars\footnote{which happens before the O production from CCSNe}, although included in the model, does not produce significant observable features due to the very short timescales involved.